Customizing the Boot Process¶

 root/usr/lib/dracut/modules.d/90my-module/module-setup.sh

-with the following content:#!/bin/bash # called by dracut check() { # check module integrity } # called by dracut depends() { # return list of modules depending on this one } # called by dracut installkernel() { # load required kernel modules when needed instmods _kernel_module_list_ } # called by dracut install() { declare moddir=${moddir} inst_multiple _tools_my_module_script_needs_ inst_hook pre-mount 30 "${moddir}/my-script.sh" }
+containing the following:#!/bin/bash # called by dracut check() { # check module integrity } # called by dracut depends() { # return list of modules depending on this one } # called by dracut installkernel() { # load required kernel modules when needed instmods _kernel_module_list_ } # called by dracut install() { declare moddir=${moddir} inst_multiple _tools_my_module_script_needs_ inst_hook pre-mount 30 "${moddir}/my-script.sh" }

 Note